 6. Display $ at the End of File

-In the below, you can see with -e option that ‘$‘ is shows at the end of line and also in space showing ‘$‘ if there is any gap between paragraphs.
-This options is useful to squeeze multiple lines in a single line.
+In the below, you can see with the -e option that ‘$‘ is shows at the end of the line and also in space showing ‘$‘ if there is any gap between paragraphs.
+This option is useful to squeeze multiple lines into a single line.

 # cat -e test hello everyone, how do you do?$ $ Hey, am fine.$ How's your training going on?$ $

-In the below output, we could see TAB space is filled up with ‘^I‘ character.
+In the below output, we could see TAB space is filled up with the ‘^I‘ characters.